nevwalkalone/Databases-2019-2020/5th-Assignment/README.md

 ## Part B

-In this part 5 non trivial Join Queries had to be made, which contain Outer Joins, WHERE and GROUP BY statements.
+In this part, 5 non trivial Join Queries had to be made, which contain Outer Joins, WHERE and GROUP BY statements.
 Check [part2.sql](src/part2.sql) to get some ideas or to even test them in your database, and then try creating your own queries.